cedana/cedana/docs/README.md

 cedana restore job --attach personal_hopper9
 ```

+For specific usage, check out the [guides](./#guides).
+For information on architecture or to get started with contributing, check out the [developer guides](./#developer-guides).

+{% hint style="info" %}
 For all available CLI options, see [CLI reference](references/cli/cedana.md).
 Directly interacting with daemon is also possible through gRPC, see [API reference](references/api.md).

-For specific usage, check out the [guides](./#guides).
-For information on architecture or to get started with contributing, check out the [developer guides](./#developer-guides).
+{% endhint %}

 ### Get started